 - If someone blocks you, it’s not okay to contact them from another account.

 - Don’t pretend to be someone else—including people you know, celebrities, brands, or other organizations.

-- Content that promotes terrorism is prohibited.
+- Content that threatens or promotes terrorism or violent extremism is prohibited.

 Extreme violence or gore